chipsi007/wufuc/README.md

 ## How it works

-- On system boot the wufuc scheduled task runs under the `NT AUTHORITY\SYSTEM` user.
 - wufuc determines what service host process the Windows Update service (`wuauserv`) runs in, and injects itself into it.
 - Once injected, it applies a hook to `LoadLibraryEx` that automatically patches `wuaueng.dll` when it is loaded.
 - Any previously loaded `wuaueng.dll` is also patched.

-### Several improvements over my script-based approach:
+### Several improvements over my xdelta3/batch script method:

 - **No system files are modified!**
 - Heuristic-based patching, which means it will usually keep working even after updates.
 - C is best language.